 - Once you find the songs or albums, add them to a playlist in the Apple Music web app by selecting the Playlists section in the sidebar.

-Part 3.
-How to Fix Your Apple Music Library
+Part 5.
+How to Fix Issues with Your Apple Music Library After The Transfer

 Sometimes this transition can lead to a few hiccups, like duplicates or mismatches in your playlists.
 It's not uncommon to encounter these issues, but don't worry; they're usually easy to fix.